By Roger Magalhaes

 Typically, working with mid- and high-end clients offers better-paying jobs but it also requires more attention to detail.
 Window treatment installers are the center of attention on installation day.
 For the most part, the homeowner and designer will be watching you work, especially at the beginning as you bring the tools and goods inside the house.
 So for that reason, you should take extra steps to demonstrate that you are taking extra precaution while on their property.

 Want more information on becoming a top window treatment installer?
 Check out the Window Fashion Certified Professional FastTrack program on Installation.

-These types of consumers spend good money furnishing their homes with expensive flooring, furniture, wallpaper and maintaining a clean home.
-Here are some of the steps you as the professional installer can take to ease the pressure of being watched:
+These types of consumers spend good money furnishing their homes with expensive flooring, furniture, and wallpaper and maintaining a clean home, both inside and out.
+For keeping the inside clean, they can hire maids or some advanced cleaning machinery, however, to keep the house sparkling clean even from the outside, they tend to get pressure washing Lynchburg, for instance, if that’s where they reside.
+They generally have their eyes on each detail.
+Nonetheless, here are some of the steps you as the professional installer can take to ease the pressure of being watched:

 - Protect floors with painter’s drop cloths or mover’s blankets.
 Make sure to carry a few units in your installation vehicle.
 Depending on the amount of goods that you are installing, you may need two or three to cover enough floor space to lay the treatments and tools over.

 - Use shoe covers (booties).
 I understand that not many people feel comfortable wearing them as the shoes can be slippery.
 The key here is to show respect (again) to the client’s property.
 Alternatively, you can work barefoot or bring a pair of “indoor” shoes/sneakers.
 Make sure to show to the homeowner and designer that you are wearing clean shoes.
 Don’t assume that they know it.